-IA has established an incident response team to provide the university with rapid identification, analysis, and response to an incident.
+The Information Assurance incident response team provides the university with rapid identification, analysis, and response to a security incident.

-- In MiWorkspace Units: Report IT security incidents to the ITS Service Center.
+- MiWorkspace Units: Report IT security incidents to the ITS Service Center.
 The Service Center will involve IA as appropriate.

-- In units not yet using MiWorkspace: Report all incidents to the unit security coordinator designated by your school, college, or department or to your IT department.
+- Non-MiWorkspace Units: Report all incidents to the unit security coordinator designated by your school, college, or department or to your department.

 IA offers Managed Security Services to units needing assistance with performing information security coordination and administration activities.
-Through this program, one IIA Information Security Coordinator will work with the unit to provide consistent, reliable information security services, which are listed on Managed Security Services.
+Through this program, one IA Information Security Coordinator will work with the unit to provide consistent, reliable information security services, which are listed on Managed Security Services.

 These services, available to U-M departments, can be ordered through the Michigan IT website.
 Details about the services are also available there.